Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

  <li> run demo_stack_alignment.m</li>
  </ol>

-### SDV-GAN
+## SDV-GAN
-# Ultrasound Biomicroscopy (UBM) Image Enhancement using Pix2Pix GAN with Residual Blocks and Attention Gates
+## 3D Ultrasound Biomicroscopy (3D-UBM) Image Enhancement using Spatially varying Deconvolution GAN (SDV-GAN)

-This project focuses on enhancing Ultrasound Biomicroscopy (UBM) images using a Pix2Pix Generative Adversarial Network (GAN) architecture equipped with residual blocks and attention gates.
+This project focuses on enhancing 3D Ultrasound Biomicroscopy (UBM) images using a custom Generative Adversarial Network (GAN) architecture equipped with residual blocks and attention gates.

-## Overview
+### Overview

 Ultrasound Biomicroscopy (UBM) is a non-invasive imaging technique used for high-resolution imaging of the eye's anterior segment.
 However, UBM images often suffer from noise and lack of clarity, which can hinder accurate analysis and diagnosis.
 This project aims to enhance the quality of UBM images using deep learning techniques.

-## Features
+### Features

 - **Pix2Pix GAN Architecture**: Utilizes the Pix2Pix architecture, which learns a mapping from an input image (noisy UBM image) to an output image (enhanced UBM image).
 - **Residual Blocks**: Integrates residual blocks into the generator model to facilitate better gradient flow and faster convergence during training.